Could My People-Pleasing Be High-Functioning Codependency?

 Where Did This Come From?

-High-functioning codependency doesn't just appear out of nowhere.
+High-functioning codependency doesn't appear out of nowhere.
 It was learned.
 Usually early.
+This is not about blaming your parents; it’s about gaining clarity into the unique blueprint your family created in your life.

 What Are You Actually Tolerating?

-You're likely tolerating more than you may realize.
-You've learned how to tolerate a lot.
-You accept, take on, put up with, and get weighed down by other people's behavior, situations, unmet needs, crossed boundaries, and incompleteness.
-And although you make it look easy, it takes a toll.
+You're likely tolerating more than you realize.
+You accept, put up with, and carry other people's behavior, unmet needs, crossed boundaries.
+You make it look easy.
+But it takes a toll.
+Just because you can keep this up doesn’t mean it’s workable.

-The patterns of high-functioning codependency are exhausting.
-But because you're capable of managing them—because you're handling everything—they often go unnoticed.
+The patterns are exhausting.
+They build relationships on transaction versus shared give and take.
+But because you're handling everything, they often go unnoticed.
 Even by you.

 You Don't Have to Keep Living This Way

-The good news is this: recognizing what's happening is the first step toward changing it.
-Today we’re naming it to begin taming it.
+Recognizing what's happening is the first step toward changing it.

-If you're seeing yourself in these patterns—if you're nodding along and thinking yes, that's me—that doesn't mean something is wrong with you.
-It means you learned a strategy for survival, for connection, for value.
-And that strategy worked for a long time.
-It got you here.
-It kept you safe.
-It made you capable and reliable and worthy of love.
+If you're seeing yourself in these patterns—if you're nodding along thinking yes, that's me—that doesn't mean something is wrong with you.
+It means you learned a strategy for survival, connection, and value that worked for a long time.

-But now, it's costing you something.
+But now, it's costing you.
 Your peace.
 Your energy.
 Your sense of self.
-Your relationships, even though you're pouring everything into them.

 The invitation is to get curious about what's driving these patterns.
-Not to shame yourself for them, but to understand them.
+Not to shame yourself, but to understand them.
 To recognize that being capable doesn't have to mean being responsible for everyone else's life.

 Previous